Measurement of ion acceleration and diffusion in a laser-driven magnetized plasma: Results

 In the context of this experiment, LHWs are assumed to interact linearly and non-resonantly with the ion beam in a weakly turbulent plasma \cite{Davidson1972}.
 This can be treated as a diffusion problem, with an associated energy change of

-where $\kappa\sim4\times10^{-14}$ C m\textsuperscript{$-\frac{3}{4}$}s\textsuperscript{$-\frac{1}{2}$} is a constant of proportionality that captures the level of lower-hybrid turbulence (see \cite{Moczulski2024} for details) and $A_c=52$ u the atomic mass of the beam ions.
+where $\kappa\sim4\times10^{-14}$ C m\textsuperscript{$-\frac{3}{4}$}s\textsuperscript{$-\frac{1}{2}$} is a constant of proportionality that captures the level of lower-hybrid turbulence (see \cite{Moczulski2024} for details) and $A_\mathrm{c}=52$ u the atomic mass of the beam ions.
 The theoretically predicted values (Table I) for LHDI are sufficiently high for measurement and are expected to dominate over the effect of second-order Fermi acceleration.

+An alternative avenue for the generation of electrostatic waves near the lower-hybrid frequency is via beam-driven instabilities, such as the modified two-stream instability (MTSI) \cite{Mcbride1972}.
+To demonstrate that the ion beam acts as a test beam and does not excite plasma instabilities, we consider the MTSI growth rate: the ion beam density of $\sim10^7$ cm\textsuperscript{-3} results in growth rates of the order $10^5$ – $10^6$ s\textsuperscript{-1}.
+This is much smaller than the growth rate for the lower-hybrid drift instability and therefore we discount the possibility of turbulence being driven by the ion beam.

-The observation of bulk energisation cannot be explained by the broadening process outlined above alone, and suggests that coherent fields which facilitate particle acceleration are generated in the plasma.
-A tantalising possibility consistent with our experiment is the role of short scale electrostatic turbulence (below the interferometry diagnostic's resolution) in developing coherent structures within the plasma.
+The observation of bulk energization cannot be explained by the broadening process outlined above alone, and suggests that coherent fields which facilitate particle acceleration are generated in the plasma.
+A tantalizing possibility consistent with our experiment is the role of short scale electrostatic turbulence (below the interferometry diagnostic's resolution) in developing coherent structures within the plasma.
 In literature, both Langmuir wave \cite{Bingham1994} and LHW \cite{Chang1993, Bingham2002} turbulence have been shown to drive the evolution of these wave structures.
+On the other hand, we can also consider electromagnetic turbulence, which can be driven by plasma instabilities such as the ion Weibel instability and ion filamentation instability (IFI) \cite{Liu2024}.
+To investigate this possibility, 1D particle-in-cell (PIC) simulations using the OSIRIS PIC code were performed \cite{Moczulski2024}, showing that the counter-streaming phase is short-lived ($3$ ns) compared to the e-folding times of the IFI and Weibel instabilities ($\sim10$ ns).
+It is therefore unlikely that these instabilities contribute to field amplification and ion acceleration.

 In summary, we present observations of ion acceleration and diffusion in a laser-driven magnetized plasma.
 Despite the absence of large-scale fluid turbulence as diagnosed by interferometry, evidence for ion acceleration and energy diffusion was observed with a time-of-flight detector, suggesting that a wave-particle interaction was the underlying acceleration mechanism.
 Analysis showed that the lower-hybrid drift instability was consistent with the measured acceleration and diffusion, although other wave-particle interactions could also be responsible.